Skip to content

 Managing Subscriptions

-Once a subscription is created, you can list, inspect, update, pause, resume, and delete it through the wh sub CLI commands, the MCP subscription tools, or the HTTP API.
+Once a subscription is created, you can list, inspect, update, pause, resume, and delete it through the wh sub CLI commands or the MCP subscription tools.
+Subscription management REST endpoints are not currently mounted; the HTTP API surface below is limited to action delivery observability.

 Terminal window